-Please indicate why you think this information will be beneficial: There are examples of such dogs within Regional Shires.
-More information the better for such instances.
+Please indicate why you think this information will be beneficial: More information, the better.
+Would need to be known if desexing isn't mandatory for working dogs.

 4.7 Updating dog registration information

 The online centralised registration system will have the capacity to allow a range of users to register and update information recorded on the system in Western Australia.